 Introduction to Linux Add User

 In the Linux operating system, the adduser command is used to create or add the user to the Linux server.
-There are different ways to add users to the Linux environment like useradd, adduser.
+There are different ways to add users to the Linux environment, like useradd, adduser.
 The Linux ecosystem is supporting the multi-user.
-Hence it is more important to keep proper track and control on user and group levels.
-As per the requirement, we can configure or limit the access for the new user.
+It is more important to track and control user and group levels properly.

 Note: The adduser command is similar to the useradd command only.
-Because it is a symbolic link in between it, hence both the command having similar behavior.
+Because it is a symbolic link between it, both the command have similar behavior.

 Syntax of Adduser command